 Taste tasters rarely guess that tofu is behind this treat.
 It might be a stretch for your comfort zone, but if you’re curious, give it a try!
 You might come away a believer.

-- 14-ounce package silken or soft tofu (try to find GMO-free or organic)
+- 14-ounce package silken or soft tofu (GMO-free or organic, if possible)

 - ⅓ cup natural creamy peanut butter